My HanCinema | Sign up, Why ? Your E-mail Password Auto| Help

 Hong Sang-soo gave the Korean film industry a jolt back in 1996 with début film "The Day a Pig Fell Into the Well", a contemporary examination of everyday lives.
 As one of the raising auteurs of 90s, his refreshing perspective and approach to narratives still persists as welcomed motifs to his acclaimed and continuing filmography.

-Jo Moon-kyung's drinking buddy is the woeful Bang Jong-sik (Yoo Joon-sang in "Moss" and "Return") who is struggling to overcome his depression while attempting to solidify his romantic feelings towards his stewardess girlfriend (Ye Ji-won as Ahn Yeon-joo).
+Jo Moon-kyung's drinking buddy is the woeful Bang Jong-sik (Yu Jun-sang in "Moss" and "Wide Awake") who is struggling to overcome his depression while attempting to solidify his romantic feelings towards his stewardess girlfriend (Ye Ji-won as Ahn Yeon-joo).
 Bang Jon-sik is accompanied in his tales by the existential poet Kang Jeong-ho (Kim Kang-woo) who is actually currently dating Jo Moon-kyung's love fancy.

 Although the two main characters' never actually come to realise that their stories are intertwined, there are common elements that run through both stories.
 Both individuals, for example, frequently visit Jo Moon-kyung's mother's restaurant and there is a red hat that flouts around between characters.
 As spectators to their stories we are shown the bigger picture and some of the serendipitous threads that reappear.
 Sometimes ironic while other times comical, Hong Sang-soo presents a retrospection that elegantly blurs the perceived distances between people.